simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - Template Designer shows visual editor of the template
 - Has "Drift Detect" support to show differences in resources vs. stack
 - User --on-failure DO_NOTHING to keep resources (and logs) for investigation
+- cfn-init used to run scripts on server, script is CFN metadata, passed to userdata
+- cfn-signal used to alert CFN that the cfn-init script has run successfully
+- WaitCondition resource specifies how long the CFN run should wait to receive signal, otherwise errors
+- **EXAM TIP** If CFN fails to receive cfn-signal
+    - does AMI have helper scripts?
+If not, need to download them
+    - did the cfn-init and cfn-signal scripts run? check /var/log/cfn-init.log and /var/log/cloud-init.log
+    - is there internet connection? instance will need to talk to CFN service via internet to return cfn-signal
+- Deleting parent stacks - deletes nested stacks
+-

 #### ElasticBeanstalk
 - Service to deploy and scale web applications / web servers